SimonLeitl/FyF/documentation/UC/UCS-search by product.md

 # 1. Analyze Acceleration Behavior

-A customer can find a farmshop using a search field by entering a product.
+A customer can find a farmshop by selecting a product category.
-The search result is then filtered by the product.
+The search result is then filtered by the product category and shown as a list of farmshops.

 ## 1.2 Screenshots